Centeva/Centeva-Angular/README.md

 ### NPM link

 **NPM LINK** is used to test centeva-core package locally without having to package and publish.

 1. CD to the /dist/centeva-core folder.
 2. Run `npm link`
 3. Within your test project that you would like to use centeva-core run `npm link centeva-core`.
 4. Anytime you make a change in centeva-core run `npm run build` to rebuild the /dist folder.
 5. You will need to re-run your watch command in your centeva-core consuming application after any changes.
+6. If you get "NG0203: inject() must be called from an injection context" errors when running your application, add `"preserveSymlinks": true` to `angular.json` in the `architect:build:options` section of your project.